-•Wear gloves for protection.
-Properly tension the chain prior to sharpening.
-Refer to Chain Tension section earlier in this manual.
-Do all of your filing at the mid-point of the bar.
+- Wear gloves for protection. - •Properly tension the chain prior to sharpening. - •Refer to Step 12 in the Replacing/Adjusting the Saw Chain and Bar section. - •Do all of your filing at the mid-point of the bar.

-- Use a 4mm diameter round file and holder. - •Keep the file level with the top plate of the tooth.
-Do not let the file dip or rock. - •Using light but firm pressure, stroke towards the front corner of the tooth. - Lift file away from the steel on each return stroke. - Put a few firm strokes on every tooth.
+- Use a 3.96 mm (5/32 in.) diameter round file and holder. - •Keep the file level with the top plate of the tooth.
+Do not let the file dip or rock. - •Using light but firm pressure, stroke towards the front corner of the tooth. - ·Lift file away from the steel on each return stroke. - •Put a few firm strokes on every tooth.
 File all left hand cutters in one direction.
 Then move to the other side and file the right hand cutters in the opposite direction.
 Occasionally remove filings from the file with a wire brush.